Health and medical professionals

 The guidelines were first developed in 2001 with support from Down Syndrome Ireland and the Down Syndrome Medical Interest Group UK and Ireland.
 They are reviewed regularly to ensure the latest medical research is included.

-Down Syndrome Ireland was involved in important research to increase awareness of the condition and work towards improving the care of children with Down syndrome who have been diagnosed with arthritis.
+We are working to increase awareness about the condition and towards improving the care of children with Down syndrome who have been diagnosed with arthritis.

-- Have a high index of suspicion of Arthritis when assessing a child with Down syndrome presenting with change and/or deterioration in function and mobility.
+Health-care professionals need to have a high index of suspicion of arthritis when assessing a child with Down syndrome presenting with change and/or deterioration in function and mobility.

 - Small joints, wrists and knees are the most commonly affected sites.